mgriffioen/shangri-la/README.md

 ### Undo

-Each visit includes one undo.
+Each pixel placement includes one undo.
 It reverts the last pixel placed and refunds one pixel — but only while pixels remain in that visit.
 Once the 12th pixel is placed, the cooldown begins and undo is no longer available.

 ### Trivia